-- Regular Judging - 1.
+- Regular Judging - Lambs in this class do not have to be shown in a separate class. - 1.
 Pair of Lambs Any two lambs spring, winter, fall ewe lamb, or market lamb owned by the same exhibitor.

 Flock Exhibit - Class K: